Rebirth Era (Post-“Superman Reborn”) Chronology

 –Batman/Superman: World’s Finest #20-22 (“HEIR TO THE KINGDOM”)

 This item occurs a few months after Batman/Superman: World’s Finest #11.
 Flash runs through the multiverse/Hypertime (past, present, and future), mapping it all out for fun.
 He views Earth-1 Batman, Earth-37 Batgirl (aka Thrillkiller Batgirl), Earth-37 Robin (aka Thrillkiller Robin), Earth-32’s Bat-Lantern, Future State Batman (Tim “Jace” Fox), Future State Batman (Bruce Wayne), Earth-12 Batman (DCAU Bruce Wayne), Earth-12 Joker (DCAU Joker), Earth-12’s Justice League Unlimited (including Earth-12 Batman aka Terry McGinnis and Earth-12 Flash aka Dani Williams), Earth-19’s Bat Man (aka Gotham by Gaslight Batman), Earth-43 Batman (aka vampire Batman), Earth-46 Batman, Earth-789 Batman (modeled after Michael Keaton from Tim Burton’s films), Batman and Robin (Carrie Kelley) from Frank Miller’s Dark Knight Returns universe, Batman from the Superman: Speeding Bullets timeline), Earth-27’s Batsaur, Earth-31’s Captain Leatherwing, Earth-1098 Flash, Earth-38 Green Lantern Kyle Rayner, Earth-38 Justice League (including Earth-38 Kid Flash, Earth-38 Robin, and Earth-38 Wonder Girl), Earth-38 Robin II (Clark Wayne), Flashpoint Joker (Martha Wayne), Earth-11’s Justice Guild (including Batwoman, Superwoman, and Wonder Man), Earth-183’s Karkan, Earth-118’s League (including Bat-Prince, Prince Kal-El, and Queen Diana), Earth-387 Supergirl (werewolf Supergirl), Earth-49 Superman (Earth-Injustice Superman), Earth-30’s Soviet Superman, Earth-162’s Superman Red and Superman Blue, Earth-63 Wonder Woman, Earth-55 Wonder Woman (DCeased zombie Wonder Woman), Batman and V2 (from “Heroes of Tomorrow” in Batman: The Brave and The Bold #1 Part 4), and Batman (from Paul Pope’s Year 100).
 However, Flash becomes troubled when he sees the future of Earth-22’s Justice Brigade (including Earth-22 Batman, Earth-22 Superman, Earth-22 Wonder Woman, Earth-22 Alan Scott, Earth-22 Red Robin, Earth-22 Hawkman, and Earth-22 Kid Flash), specifically a future where most of the heroes are dead.
 Flash traces this tragic fate back to its source, the meeting between Gog and Boy Thunder (David Sikela) that occurred years prior.
 Flash immediately returns to present day Earth-0, helping Batman, Superman, and Robin defeat Villainy Inc (Cheetah, Dr. Poison, Zara, and Blue Snowman).
 Flash tells his friends that something is terribly wrong with Boy Thunder on Earth-22.
 After Flash sets up a Cosmic Treadmill inside the Batcave, Batman and Superman use it to travel to Earth-22.
 They initially wind up in the future of Earth-22 where they spy on an older David, who in turn spies on an elderly Batman and Superman at a funeral that is being held for nearly every single superhero.
 After witnessing a vision of several deceased Earth-22 residents, Batman and Superman are teleported to an earlier point on Earth-22, a few years ahead of their own time on Earth-22.
 Bruce and Clark figure out their surroundings as they get lunch at Earth-22 Booster Gold‘s Planet Krypton restaurant.
 After a quick scan, Superman learns that the residents of Earth-22 have no knowledge of the greater multiverse.
 Outside the restaurant, David (now Thunderman) fights Earth-22 Atom-Master.
 Batman and Superman arrive just in time to prevent Thunderman from handing out lethal punishment to the villain.
 Superman happily greets Thunderman, who immediately attacks him.
 Soon after, Earth-22 Superman comes to Thunderman’s rescue and begins fighting Superman.
 Meanwhile, Batman subdues both Earth-22 Batman and Earth-22 Nightwing.
 After regrouping at the farm of the deceased Ma and Pa Kent, Batman and Superman learn that, regarding his origins, Thunderman has sold a bill of lies to the heroes of this world.
 Batman and Superman also learn that the heroes of Earth-22 worship the great god Gog.
 Earth-22 Batman, Earth-22 Superman, and Thunderman meet with Gog, who rides Metron‘s Mobius Chair, at his stronghold in the Sahara Desert.
-Batman and Superman are attacked by Gog’s Justice Brigade, a cadre of Earth-22 heroes, including Alloy, Aquaman, The Atom, Batwoman, Ace the Bat-Hound, Beast Boy, Black Canary, Blue Beetle, Booster Gold, Skeets, Captain Atom, Captain Marvel, Cyborg, Dr. Fate, Donna Troy, Etrigan/Jason Blood, Firestorm, Green Arrow, Hal Jordan, John Stewart, Hawkgirl, Huntress, Jonah Hex, Judomaster, Kid Flash (Wally West), Martian Manhunter, Metamorpho, Nightshade, Peacemaker, Plastic Man, Raven, Red Tornado, Starfire, Starman, Supergirl, Swamp Thing, Wonder Woman, Zatanna, Cadejo (aka Cadejos), Rana Dorada, and an unnamed superhero.
+Batman and Superman are attacked by Gog’s Justice Brigade, a cadre of Earth-22 heroes, including Alloy, Aquaman, The Atom, Batwoman, Ace the Bat-Hound, Beast Boy, Black Canary, Blue Beetle, Booster Gold, Skeets, Captain Atom, Captain Marvel, Cyborg, Dr. Fate, Donna Troy, Etrigan/Jason Blood, Firestorm, Green Arrow, Hal Jordan, John Stewart, Hawkgirl, Huntress, Jonah Hex, Judomaster, Kid Flash (Wally West), Martian Manhunter, Metamorpho, Nightshade, Peacemaker, Plastic Man, Raven, Red Tornado, Starfire, Starman, Supergirl, Swamp Thing, Wonder Woman, Zatanna, Cadejo (aka Cadejos), Rana Dorada, and Boruka.
 Batman and Superman are overwhelmed and thrown into Gog’s Saharan gulag, which is home to nearly all Earth-22 super-villains, including Clayface, Black Manta, Deathstroke, Gorilla Grodd, Captain Cold, Sinestro, Black Adam, Cheetah, Killer Moth, Catwoman, Mr. Freeze, Kirk Langstrom, Deadshot, Catman, Scarecrow, Silver Banshee, Parasite, Metallo, Poison Ivy, Star Sapphire, Solomon Grundy, Bizarro, Riddler, Penguin, Bane, Two-Face, Killer Croc, and more.
 Batman and Superman are thrown into a cell with an emaciated Metron.
 Superman recognizes him as a New God of New Genesis.
 Up to this point, Batman has dealt with and known about Apokolips, but this is is first interaction with the New Genesis side of the New God spectrum.
 (The interdimensional planet of New Genesis, home to the benevolent New Gods, is the polar opposite of Apokolips, home to Darkseid and his evil New Gods.)
 Meanwhile, Gog bestows new powers unto Thunderman, turning him into Magog.
 Inside our heroes’ cell, Metron reveals Gog’s origin story, also detailing how Gog betrayed him to steal his Mobius Chair.
 Secretly listening-in, Earth-22 Batman and Superman realize the error of their ways.
 Joining forces with their counterparts, Earth-22 Batman and Superman listen to Metron’s continued story.
 Metron says that Gog plans an “ascension,” which involves sending all of Earth-22’s heroes on a suicide mission to Apokolips.

 –Batman/Superman: World’s Finest #23-24 (“HEIR TO THE KINGDOM” Conclusion)